How to really use your himalayan salt lamp – useful tips and tricks

-Maybe you just bought one of our himalayan salt lamps, or maybe you’re looking to get one.
-In either case, to get the most out of your himalayan salt lamp you really need to know how to best use them – because turns out there IS a wrong way to handle and use your salt lamp.
+Maybe you just bought one of our himalayan rock salt lamps, or maybe you’re looking to get one.
+In either case, to get the most out of your new pink crystal salt lamp you really need to know how to best use them.
+So what ARE the uses?
+What are they Really used for?
+Good questions!

 Quick Jump Menu